 My artwork currently encompasses both painting and collage.
 Because of concerns about the environment, I use repurposed, upcycled and natural materials for my work, including leftover house paint, discarded magazines, rust, contact leaf prints, and natural pigments and dyes.

 I create art that addresses the beauty and angst of our times.
-Themes for my work include the wonders of the natural world and the issues we face as our planet goes through an enormous transformation.
+Themes for my work include the wonders of the natural world and issues we face as our planet goes through an enormous transformation.

 My art has been featured in solo and group exhibitions throughout the United States and abroad, and placed in numerous public, corporate and private collections.
 In addition, my work was selected for the American Embassy in Yaounde, Cameroon in conjunction with the Art in Embassies Program, sponsored by the U.S. Department of State.